How to write a landing page to sell your info product

 What’s passive income?

-Passive income are those transactions that are carried out without the seller having to actively intervene each time.
+Passive income is income from transactions that occur without the seller intervening actively each time.

-In other words, at this moment you could be preparing dinner for your family while passively selling your product.
+In other words, you could be preparing dinner for your family right now while passively selling your product.

 And what’s an info product?